- in Investing

 Start with a small amount, but something that is meaningful to you.
 You could invest as little as $50 at Vanguard in an ETF.
 Yes, the account fees (about $20 per year, plus commission costs) don’t make sense at that amount, but this is about education.
 I do suggest you go with Vanguard as the firm is probably the most ethical in the industry.

 Start with an index mutual fund or ETF.
 Either will work.
-ETFs have slightly lower costs, but be careful because investing in ETFs (which can be bought and sold all day long like stocks) can lead to a mindset of quick trades in and out--a mug's game.
+ETFs have slightly lower costs, but be careful because investing in ETFs (which can be bought and sold all day long like stocks) can lead to a mindset of quick trades in and out–a mug’s game.
 I recommend you start with the Vanguard Total Stock Market Index Fund or ETF.
 If you are investing more than $3,000, be sure to get the “admiral shares” version of the mutual fund with slightly lower expenses.
 It’s important to get experience investing through full market cycles (bull and bear markets) as soon as possible while you don’t yet have a lot of money in the market.
 Once you have invested through two full market cycles you will have a decent amount of experience and a much better understanding of your own personal psychology.

 If you are young and have earned any money during the year, make this investment in a Roth IRA account.